Nashville Kats (2024): History

 On November 1, 2023, the revival of the Arena Football League announced the return of the Nashville Kats and new ownership structure.
 The team was originally co-owned by Tamara Dadd Alan, founding partner and CEO; Nancy Eckert, founding partner, COO and general counsel; and Chuck McDowell, largest individual stakeholder and chairman of the franchise.
 Jeff Fisher, former Tennessee Titans Head Coach, was a partner and president of football operations for the organization (also now-commissioner of the league).
 Sports talk host Greg Pogue also serves as partner and vice president of community relations.
 Longtime broadcaster Eli Gold, former voice of the original AFL for TNN and NBC Sports and also known as the former voice of the Alabama Crimson Tide and NASCAR, was named the new radio voice of the Kats (moving back to TV in 2025).
-The team play at Nashville Municipal Auditorium in Nashville, with one game at F&M Bank Arena in Clarksville.
+The team played at Nashville Municipal Auditorium in Nashville, with one game at F&M Bank Arena in Clarksville.
 They made it to the semi-finals for ArenaBowl XXXIII, only to lose to the eventual champion Billings Outlaws 35-32.

 On September 4, 2024, the Kats, along with the other seven surviving members of the collapsed AFL, joined the newly formed Arena Football One.
 Jeff Fisher was named permanent commissioner of the new league while maintaining his position with the Kats.
 They compete in the East Division along with the Albany Firebirds and Orlando Predators.
 Shortly after switching leagues, head coach Dean Cokinos quietly left the team and was named head coach of the Berlin Thunder of the European League of Football.
 During the schedule revival, Jeff Fisher announced the search for a new head coach.
 On February 18, 2025, the Kats announced that former four-time ArenaBowl championship head coach Darren Arbet would become the team's newest head coach.